Undergraduate Research Studios (UGRS)

 |1st Lab Mtg||Weekly, TBA|

-The Fall 2021 UGRS program will focus on the following research areas:
+The Spring 2023 UGRS program will focus on the following research areas:

 Eligibility and Capacity

 UGRS positions are available to currently enrolled UTA undergraduates.
 We are especially interested in participation from sophomore and junior-level standing students, especially students with interdisciplinary interests (e.g., double majors, minors, interdisciplinary research experience).
-A total of 5 positions will be available for Fall 2021.
-To promote interdisciplinarity, the following quotas are in place:
+Up to 10 positions will be offered for Spring 2023.

 Come be a part of an interdisciplinary research lab!